state-less/react-server-docs-md/src/pages/States.md

 ### Stores
 States are stored in `Stores`, which are responsible for persisting and retrieving states.
-Externalizing the states into a database, allows your backend to run state-less, by fetching the state from a database rather than memory.
+Externalizing the states into a database, allows your backend or BFF to run state-less by fetching the state from a database rather than memory.

 This allows your whole backend to run on a serverless infrastructure, as no data needs to be kept in memory and everything can be handled on a per request basis.